 All dossiers shall document the substance’s environmental impact.

-Documentation for environmental impact: The release of any harmful waste stream or by-products from both manufacturing and use in processing.
+Documentation for environmental impact: the release of any harmful waste stream or by-products from both manufacturing and use in processing.
 Additives and processing aids that result in toxic by-products or polluting waste may be restricted or prohibited.
 This includes persistence, degradation, and areas of concentration.

 4. Human Health